 What is my upload speed?

-Your upload speed is the rate at which you can send content to the internet.
+Your upload speed is the rate at which you can add or upload content to the internet.
 It measures how quickly you can attach a file to an email, upload a clip to YouTube or add a photo to Facebook.

 Upload speeds are generally much slower than download speeds since consumers tend to do much more downloading than uploading.
 So don’t be alarmed if your upload speed is only a fraction of your download speed - that's normal.